cosmotek/tfdiff/README.md

 # select an AWS profile with credentials for the target environment
 export AWS_PROFILE=development

-# run tfdiff against two regions, outputing the list of unmanaged resources to a csv file
+# run tfdiff against two regions (instead of defaulting to all regions), outputing the list of unmanaged resources to a csv file
 tfdiff aws --regions=us-east-1,us-east-2 --output-file unmanaged_resources.csv
 ```